pret/pokered/README.md

 ===================
 This is a ROM Hack of Pokémon Red and Blue, aiming to expand the Kanto region with more interesting locations, evolutions added in later generations, and QoL changes.

+New Pokemon:
+====
+- The 34 known beta Pokemon that were cut from RBY have been fully implemented.
+- Evolutions or Pre-evolutions of a Kanto Pokemon found in a future generation are included; eg. Steelix, Glaceon
+- Evolutions or Pre-evolutions of a Kanto Pokemon found in the SpaceWorld '97 demo are included; eg. Madaamu, Pudi
+	- note that for Pokemon that appeared in the Spaceworld '97 demo and had their sprite design altered, the sprite from SW97 was used instead

+New Types:
+====
+- Dark, Steel and Fairy types are added
+	- note that Dark and Steel use their type effectiveness from the SW97 demo
+	- note that Bite is still Normal-type
+	- note that the Magnemite, Cleffa, Mime Jr, and Igglybuff lines are not Steel or Fairy-type, respectively
+		- this (and Bite) was done to ensure the original Kanto Pokemon were unaltered in any way

 Improved areas
 ====
 - Rock Tunnel has a more workable map, now being easier to go through and having new areas to explore.
 Includes a way to get renewable fossils, items, and other interesting bits and pieces.
 Overall, it makes Flash much more rewarding to bring, showing you where the items and content are instead of being an inconvenience.